Njumbi/Unit-Tests-For-Android-Room/ReadMe.md

 # Unit Testing In Android Room
-This is an application that will help in learning unit testing in android room.
+This is a basic application that will help a developer to learn about unit testing in android room.
 Its a basic application that displays names of people in a school class.

 # Table Of Contents